Lab 8: Project Team Meeting 1

 • Share with one another what you hope to learn, explore, or do in completing your project

-You've been git-wrangling all quarter as part of your individual development process; the benefits of revision control become even more critical when coordinating work across multiple authors.
+You've been git-wrangling all quarter as part of your individual development process; the benefits of revision control become even more critical when coordinating work across multiple contributors.

 The basic workflow goes like this.
 Each team member has a local copy of the repository on their laptop.
 Edit files in the local repository and commit changes.
 When your latest work has stabilized to a state that is ready to share, use git push to send your updates to the remote.
 Your teammate then uses git pull to fetch changes from the remote which are brought into their local repository.